How to Make the Most of Your Ideas

 An ‘ideas backlog’ and other methods to manage your ideas

 A stream of ideas is the energy of innovation; ideas inspire people, teams, companies.
-Great ideas can come at any moment regardless the context; and can be easily forgotten, fade out or miss-classified as ‘not-good enough’.
+Great ideas can come at any moment regardless of the context; and can be easily forgotten, fade-out, or miss-classified as ‘not-good-enough’.

 The following hints can help you in this direction.

 Think as a user!

 Whenever you are using a real-world product or service, whenever you have a sub-optimal experience, try to think how would you do it!
 How it could become better — what are the issues of this poor experience and what is the root cause?
 There must be a better way, and you can definitely find it!

 Things that annoy you, that are not as efficient and effective as they should, are all great opportunities for novel thinking and idea generation!